-One of the longest rides I remember (what actually could have been just 10 minutes or less but felt an eternity), couple of phone calls later and almost stepping into what seemed to be a huge pond (thanks to a complete lack of orientation) later; I finally got there.
+One of the longest rides I remember (what actually could have been just 10 minutes or less but felt an eternity), a couple of phone calls later and almost stepping into what seemed to be a huge pond (thanks to a complete lack of orientation) later; I finally got there.
 Wild Ocean Cottage existed and I was definitely facing it.
 I could not be more scared!
-Who would live there, completely off-the-beaten track?
+Who would live there, completely off-the-beaten-track?
 Was I safe?
 How could I end up in such another weird situation risking my life?

 A man in his thirties came out of the shadows.
 He seemed friendly, but I was pretty shocked.
 After introducing himself and helping me out with my luggage; we went indoors.
 A tiny house he had built entirely on his own for the last two years, would do it for the night.
 Or not.
 If something happened, no one would notice.
-Even worse, I had not tell anyone about my plans (wrong!).
+Even worse, I had not told anyone about my plans (wrong!).
 In tears, I didn’t know what to do.

 Staying longer than expected, we went for some delicious fresh lobsters to a local fishermen spot and chatted for a long time with a glass of wine.
-Semi-retired these days; he had pursued the corporate life for some years before turning 27 and realizing he didn’t like it anymore.
-Moved from USA where he was a successful tax lawyer to his new “secret” place gave him a reason to go on living.
+Semi-retired these days; he had pursued corporate life for some years before turning 27 and realizing he didn’t like it anymore.
+Moved from the USA where he was a successful tax lawyer to his new “secret” place gave him a reason to go on living.
 His next dream?
-Sailing around the world on a 25 feet boat he finally bought second hand some months later after refurbishing it completely on his own.
+Sailing around the world on a 25 feet boat he finally bought secondhand some months later after refurbishing it completely on his own.

 I swear I had the time of my life there.
-Any kind of common issues would be left behind in no time to enjoy a fulfilling experience away from everything I was used to.
+Any kind of common issue would be left behind in no time to enjoy a fulfilling experience away from everything I was used to.